-Connect to the relay contacts so that alarms in the power controller can be detected or enunciated by external devices.
-Configure which alarms cause the alarm relay to energize with the hardware menu; see "Alarm Function" on page 57.
-The fuse alarm relay is not configurable.
+Connect to the relay contacts so that alarms in the Alarm Wiring on M1 Terminals power controller can be detected or enunciated by external devices.
+Configure which alarms cause the relay to energize with the hardware menu; see "Alarm Function" on page 57.

-The alarm relay and fuse alarm relay can switch resistive loads up to 1A at 30VDC or 0.5A at 125VAC.
+The alarm relay can switch resistive loads up to 1A at 30VDC or 0.5A at 125VAC.